Sierra Ernesto Xavier

 Author

 Sierra Ernesto Xavier is a writer of innovative fiction focussing on the theme of angst and anxiety.
-He is the author of Humanity’s Rage, The Malady of Love and Distortion.
+He is the author of Humanity’s Rage, The Malady of Love, Distortion and What We Saw.

 He became an avid reader once he left school having encountered fiction that appealed to him which was not on any curriculum.
 His imagination was stimulated upon reading Homer’s Odyssey and Ovid’s Metamorphosis, which were in contrast to the texts that he was required to read in school.
 With an interest in the Classics, he became submerged in literature, enjoying the different styles of writing over the centuries and began writing as a hobby.